duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   C extensions (.so files).
 Use `CONFIG["site_ruby"]` to list libraries.
 * global variables `$0` filename, `$$` processID, `$:` or `$LOAD_PATH` paths
 (you can add folder to load path with `$:.unshift 'lib'` or `$: << '.'`)
 * `defined? a` is operator that can say if variable is defined.
+Also works for Module for example `defined?
+My::Module`
 * `ruby -e 'p Kernel.private_instance_methods.sort'` prints all usefull script commands (require, load, raise)
 * `puts caller` to print callstack